cfsworkload/MobileWL/README.md

 2. In the search field, type in **Cloudant** to find the **Cloudant NoSQL DB** service in the Data and Analytics section.
 3. Click on **Cloudant NoSQL DB** to select the service.
 4. **Optional** Change the Service name for Cloudant.
-5. Click **Create** and then **Restage** on teh following window to make the Cloudant service available to your app.
+5. Click **Create** and then **Restage** on the following window to make the Cloudant service available to your app.

 ##Build MobileFirst Container

 The ibm-mobilefirst-starter container gives a quick startup of the MobileFirst needed to begin mobile app connectivity.
 Before you begin, make sure that you have an available Public IP address.
 If you have used your quota of 2 Public IP addresses, unbind a Public IP from one of your other containers.
 Otherwise, you can request or reuse a Public IP later in the steps.

 1. From your Bluemix dashboard, click on the **Start Containers** button at the top to show the list of Container Images.